neatwork-ai/neatcoder/vsce/README.md

 ### Code Streaming

-As tasks are added to the task pool, you will be able to run them and the Neatcoder will begin to write the code.
+As tasks are added to the task pool, you will be able to run them, and the Neatcoder will begin to write the code.

 ![Streaming Code](assets/demos/streaming.gif)

-For enhanced productivity you can also stream in the background while you write your own code.
+For enhanced productivity, you can also stream in the background while you write your own code.

 ![Background Streaming](assets/demos/background_streaming.gif)